Contact ESA Helpline

 I’m getting Jobseeker’s Allowance – can I still get ESA?

 No, part of the eligibility criteria means that if you’re currently receiving Jobseeker’s Allowance then you will not be able to qualify for ESA.
-If you are currently receiving sick pay (SSP) or you’re in the process of receiving maternity pay (SMP) then you also will not be able to claim ESA.
+If you are currently receiving sick pay (SSP) or you’re in the process of receiving maternity pay (SMP) then you also will not be able to claim your allowance.

 Can I still work while getting ESA?

 You can do some kinds of specific work but it must fall within certain criteria, as stated by the UK Government online.
-You may not have your ESA affected if you earn below one hundred and twenty pounds per week, or if you work less than sixteen hours per week.
+You may not have your allowance affected if you earn below one hundred and twenty pounds per week, or if you work less than sixteen hours per week.
 Call ESA if you have additional queries.

 What savings affects ESA?